Add data to a composite index

 - Close the table.

-In this section, you explored the indicators of a composite index using data engineering and charts.
-You accessed and joined disaggregated census race and ethnicity data.
-Next, you will visualize the index disaggregated by the major Asian specific groups to better target outreach efforts to improve senior food access.
+You've explored the indicators of a composite index using data engineering and charts.
+You've also accessed and joined disaggregated census race and ethnicity data.
+Next, you'll visualize the index disaggregated by the major Asian specific groups to better target outreach efforts to improve senior food access.

 In many examples of equity workflows, using quintiles or deciles is a useful way to measure access and opportunity distributions across a project area.

-In this tutorial, you want to understand the distribution of insufficient food access indicators among older adults.
-You will divide the distribution of the composite index score for these indicators into five equal parts.
+You want to understand the distribution of insufficient food access indicators among older adults.
+You'll divide the distribution of the composite index score for these indicators into five equal parts.
 This means the first quintile contains the lowest fifth of the population for inadequate food access (for example, the 20 percent of the population with the lowest food insecurity).
 The fifth quintile represents the top 20 percent of the population with the highest food insecurity, meaning this population would require the most support and funding for an equitable approach to improving food access.

 Reclassify scores by quintiles